-Simple turn-by-turn directions are a must.
-But how smart the voice guidance will be depends on the requirements and the developers’ expertise.
+Simple turn-by-turn directions are essential features in automotive navigation.
+But how smart the voice guidance will depend on the requirements and the developers’ expertise.
 If a vendor has experience with natural language processing (NLP), deep learning, and AI-based automotive solutions, the car navigation system can serve as a smart assistant that can not only navigate but also switch to other apps, make calls, record notes, and more.

 Implementing UI/UX best practices